 For most people, the kitchen is the hub of family life.
-It’s the place where everyone gathers in the morning when they’re just starting their day and the place were everyone comes together in the evening while dinner is cooking.
+It’s the place where everyone gathers in the morning when they’re just starting their day and the place where everyone comes together in the evening while dinner is cooking.
 However, not every family has a large kitchen to work with.
 This is where small kitchen ideas come in!

-Just because you don’t have a lot of space to work with doesn’t mean that you can’t have a lovely kitchen.
-With the right design tips and tricks, you can turn a smaller kitchen into a cheerful and functional space in your home.
-From creative uses of space to bright colors that give the illusion of a bigger area, there are plenty of smart ways to give a little kitchen a whole lot of life and character.
+Just because you don’t have a lot of space to work with doesn’t mean that you can’t have a lovely small kitchen design.
+With the right design tips and tricks, you can turn a small kitchen into a cheerful and functional space in your home.
+From creative uses of space to bright colors that give the illusion of a bigger area, there are plenty of smart ways to give a small kitchen a whole lot of life and character.

 Don’t feel limited by a small kitchen space.
-Here are fifty designs for smaller kitchen spaces to inspire you to make the most of your own tiny kitchen.
+Here are fifty small kitchen ideas to inspire you to make the most of your own small kitchen.

 1. Find Serenity With Muted Blues

-Blue is a bright and cheerful color that can bring a sense of calm to any kitchen.
+Blue is a bright and cheerful color that can bring a sense of calm to any small kitchen ideas.
 However, some find really bold blues to be too overwhelming.
 This homeowner gave their modest kitchen a bright but demure ambiance with a muted blue hue on the walls and cabinets.
 One interesting design choice is the mirror above the sink.
 While most of us associate above-sink mirrors with bathroom decor, a mirror above the sink in a kitchen does wonders to take advantage of a tiny area and open up the space.
-The clear doors on the upper level cabinets also add some extra dimension to this small but inviting space.
+The clear doors on the upper-level cabinets also add some extra dimension to this small but inviting space.

-2. A Very Narrow Space Becomes Larger Than Life With Bright Hues
+2. A Very Narrow Space Becomes Larger in this Small Kitchen Design

-When it comes to small kitchen design, don’t feel like you’re stuck with the same old design techniques.
+When it comes to small kitchens, don’t feel like you’re stuck with the same old design techniques.
 This homeowner was stuck with a very unconventional kitchen space, in the sense that they had a narrow space but very high ceilings.
 To work with the architecture instead of against it, they went high with their decorations which provided extra storage space.
 The wall decal and the eye-catching lamps draw the eyes up, which makes the high ceiling and not the narrow space the focal point of this kitchen.
 While they kept the cabinets and walls white, the multi-colored backsplash brings cheer to this slim space.

-3. An Entire Kitchen Hidden In A Beautiful Furniture Piece
+3. An Entire Tiny Kitchen Hidden In A Beautiful Furniture Piece

 Home decor doesn’t have to be about modern architecture and fashion-forward design accents.
 There’s nothing wrong with sticking with a classic, feminine design scheme.
 This homeowner chose to create an accent wall, adorned with a lovely soft green floral wallpaper.
 It works beautifully with the rest of the space, which is a simple but bright white.
 The hideaway breakfast bar on the accent wall is a great idea for anyone who wants a kitchen table but simply doesn’t have the space.
 Stools can be stored in a nearby coat or supply closet and retrieved as needed.
 This is a lovely use of a small space that isn’t too overwhelming or overpowering.

-Don’t be surprised if you see a lot of metallic or reflective surfaces when you’re researching small kitchen design ideas.
+Don’t be surprised if you see a lot of metallic or reflective surfaces when you’re researching small kitchen ideas.
 Working with materials like polished tin are great for small spaces because they reflect images instead of just presenting a matte finish.
 This can create the illusion of a space being far larger than it is; indeed, this is why you’ll see a lot of mirrors when designers are trying to open up a small room.
 In this kitchen, a reflective ceiling creates the illusion of the room being far taller than it is.
 The bright yellow color of the cabinets helps to create an illusion of openness as well, while perfectly complimenting the kitchen island.

-12. A Small Space With A Fifties Flair
+12. Small Kitchen Ideas With A Fifties Flair

-This tiny kitchen is inspired by the classic look of 1950s kitchens.
-The cabinets are painted a classic soft teal, with a tiny antique gas oven instead of a large modern stove.
+This design is inspired by the classic look of 1950s small kitchen ideas.
+The cabinets are painted a classic soft teal, with a small antique gas oven instead of a large modern stove.
 This homeowner is clearly more than eager to play up the retro look of their kitchen, with antique Tupperware and kitchen tools used to decorate the space.
 This retro look may feel quite daring to some; however, the classic style of 1950s kitchens is a piece of Americana that will forever be in style.

-13. A Cherry Red Fridge Is The Focal Point
+13. Small Kitchens where a Cherry Red Fridge Is The Focal Point